olalinde/claude-code/plugins/pr-review-toolkit/commands/review-branch.md

    - **all** - Run all applicable reviews (default)

 3. **Identify Changed Files**
+   - First use git to find the parent branch, use "git merge-base" tactics.
+   - Then run "git log <parent branch>..HEAD" to find the commits in only in this branch.
-   - Run appropriate git commands to get all changes made to the current branch.
+   - Now you get the changes made from those commits and do the code review on those changes.
    - Identify file types and what reviews apply

-4. **Determine Applicable Reviews**
+5. **Determine Applicable Reviews**

    Based on changes:
    - **Always applicable**: code-reviewer (general quality)